baradev/bucket-list/README.md

 ### Frontend

-The frontend is built using Next.js, a React framework that enables server-side rendering and static site generation.
+The frontend is built using Next.js.

 ### Backend